Final report for GW19-193

 Bulk density (BD) samples were taken in three plots per farm, following the protocol outlined by the NRCS (NRCS, 2017).
 A metal tube 7.62 cm wide and 12.7 cm tall was hammered to a depth of 8 cm.
 The volumes of soil in each core were estimated, and the samples were transferred to paper bags in the laboratory.
 Wet and dry weights of each soil core were recorded to the nearest 0.01 g and used to calculate BD and the soil’s gravimetric moisture percentage.

-Preliminary soil texture was determined from a 15 cm core (2.54 cm diam).
-The ribbon test was performed on this soil core, and the texture class and soil moisture percentage were recorded (USDA-NRCS, 1998).
+The Web Soil Survey was used to select similar soil types for the conventional-regenerative orchard pairings (NRCS, 2021.).
 Additionally, the soil samples (> 200 g) used to determine bulk density were analyzed for their sand, silt, and clay percentages using the hydrometer technique (Oregon State University-Central Analytical Laboratory- Standard Operating Procedures, 2017) .

 Water Infiltration Rates.